rggibson/Authtopus/README.md

 Authtopus
 ==========

 Authtopus is a python authorization library for use with [Google Cloud Endpoints (GCE)](https://cloud.google.com/endpoints/).
+The library boasts the following features:

+* Standard username + password registrations and logins
+* Registrations and logins via social accounts (only Facebook and Google currently supported, but more social providers could be supported in the future)
+* Registrations via different methods with matching verified email address are merged into one user account
+* Optional access tokens to restrict user registration only to clients with valid tokens (for example, beta keys)

 While GCE does have authentication built-in, as of writing this document GCE authentication only supports registration / login using Google accounts.
-Authtopus, on the other hand, supports standard username and password logins as well as logins via social accounts (only Facebook and Google currently supported, but more social providers could be supported in the future).
-Registrations via different methods with matching verified email addresses are merged into one user account.
+Authtopus, on the other hand, supports much more.

 Check out the library in action in this very simple [Authtopus Example](https://authtopus.appspot.com) app, along with [the code that runs the app](https://github.com/rggibson/Authtopus-Example).
 If you think you might like to use this library in a new or existing project, then read on.
 Note that I am by no means a web security expert and while I believe the library provides secure authentication, I cannot guarantee that I didn't miss something so the library is use at your own risk.